 - 63. Activity 4 will address the immediate causes of acute malnutrition before it becomes life-threatening, thereby reducing its human and financial cost. - 64.
-WFP will undertake nutrition screenings in all departments determined through a SMART survey to be facing critical nutrition conditions, after which children and pregnant and lactating women and girls affected by MAM will be referred to specialized MAM nutrition recovery centres.
-Specialized nutritious foods will be provided in line with national protocols.
-To maximize the effects of the limited resources available, activity 4 will be implemented between May and October in coordination with UNICEF; it will include messaging for men and women on child nutrition, feeding, care and hygiene and on equitable sharing of care and decision-making responsibilities.
-Nutrition messaging will also be provided in nutrition recovery centres and through other CSP activities. - 65.
-A CBT pilot will cover direct and opportunity costs of pregnant and lactating women and girls attending pre- and post-natal obstetric care, with a view to preventing malnutrition among mothers and children.
-The pilot will be based on experiences in Mali and will be undertaken in close consultation with the Ministry of Health, the Ministry of Social Affairs and other health-sector actors.
-If successful, it may be scaled up in government programmes as an alternative to existing malnutrition prevention measures in areas of high morbidity. - 66.
-WFP and UNICEF will seek to improve the continuum of care by engaging with the CSA, the Ministry of Health and the Ministry of Social Affairs.
-WFP will consider a Fill the Nutrient Gap analysis to identify gaps in nutrient intake and develop plans for increasing access to nutritious diets.
+WFP will undertake nutrition screenings in all departments determined through a SMART19 survey to be facing critical nutrition conditions, after which children and pregnant and lactating women and girls affected by MAM will be referred to specialized MAM nutrition recovery centres.
+Specialized nutritious foods will be provided in line with national protocols.20 To maximize the effects of the limited resources available, activity 4 will be implemented between May and October in coordination with UNICEF; it will include messaging for men and women on child nutrition, feeding, care and hygiene and on equitable sharing of care and decision-making responsibilities.
+Nutrition messaging will also be provided in nutrition recovery centres and through other CSP activities.

-&lt;sup>19 Standardized monitoring and assessment of relief and transitions.
+19 Standardized monitoring and assessment of relief and transitions.